forta-network/docs/docs/sharding.md

 ## How to determine the right sharding configuration?

-Sharding is needed if your bot is unable to keep up with the transaction throughput of the chain.
+Sharding is needed if your bot is unable to keep up with the transaction/block/alert throughput of the chain.
 It essentially is too slow.
 For instance, BSC adds a block every 3 seconds; recently, there are about 70 tx in each block on average.
 This means, the bot needs to process a tx in approximately 40ms.
 If your bot is slower than this, the bot may fall behind and transactions are dropped.

 The first step would be to assess whether the bot indeed drops transactions.
 The bot health page provides insights through the Dropped view ([example](https://explorer.forta.network/bot/0xa91a31df513afff32b9d85a2c2b7e786fdd681b3cdd8d93d6074943ba31ae400)).